jcsnider/Orion-Game-Engine/README.md

 The home for this engine is http://ascensionforums.com if you need support or tips in game creation feel free to visit us.
 If you find any bugs feel free to report them with the issue tracker.

 We do have some updates planned for this engine.
-At this point in time my friend and collegue Joe (aka Kibbelz/Irokaiser) and I will be periodocially releasing basic features and bug fixes for this engine.
+At this point in time my friend and colleague Joe (aka Kibbelz/Irokaiser) and I will be periodically releasing basic features and bug fixes for this engine.

-Right now Orion is lacking features but it is a great base for programmers to scupt into their own vision, we want to keep it that way so I wouldn't expect a fully featured game creation kit to form from this anytime soon.
+Right now Orion is lacking features but it is a great base for programmers to sculpt into their own vision, we want to keep it that way so I wouldn't expect a fully featured game creation kit to form from this anytime soon.